Shoulder Surgery At Acumen.

-The main pain generators in the shoulder are the subacromial bursa and rotator cuff, the long head of biceps tendon, the acromioclavicular joint and the glenohumeral joint including the labrum and joint capsule.
-Less common causes of pain include nerve entrapments and neuritis as well as myofascial or muscle pain.
-Experience with the diagnosis of shoulder issues and a detailed exam is the first step to determining the cause of shoulder problems.
+The main pain generators in the shoulder are usually the rotator cuff, long head of biceps tendon, the acromioclavicular joint and the glenohumeral joint including the labrum and joint capsule.
+A detailed exam with an experienced shoulder specialist is the first step to determining the cause of shoulder problems.

 Imaging of the Shoulder

-Many people know about the detailed information that a shoulder MRI can provide about the inner workings of the shoulder joint.
-However, there are several ways to investigate shoulder issues, and each shoulder problem demands a different approach.
+There are several ways to investigate shoulder issues using imaging, and each shoulder problem demands a different approach.

 X-ray